Murder of Tommaso Onofri: Crime

-The investigations
+Investigations

 The investigations were entrusted to deputy public prosecutors Lucia Musti and Silverio Piro.
 A file was also opened at the Bologna district anti-mafia office.
 The case of the disappearance immediately became the focus of the Italian media.
 On the very night of 2 March the first reports were made and the following day various television crews and correspondents from the major newspapers arrived in Casalbaroncolo.
 At the same time various actions of solidarity were promoted towards the little boy's family and various appeals were made to the kidnappers to free the child.
-They started with those launched on 3 March from the stage of the Ariston theatre in Sanremo by the host of the Sanremo Music Festival, Giorgio Panariello, on 7 March by Pope Benedict XVI and on 9 March by the wife of the President of the Italian Republic, Franca Ciampi.
+They started with those launched on 3 March from the stage of the Ariston theatre in Sanremo by Sanremo Music Festival host Giorgio Panariello, on 7 March by Pope Benedict XVI, and on 9 March by the wife of the President of the Italian Republic Franca Ciampi.

 On 4 March 2006, the magistrate Gerardo Laguardia declared to TG1 that the family had not yet received any news from the kidnappers.
 The same report broadcast a public appeal to the kidnappers by the parents, who said they were willing to negotiate to bring their son home safe and sound, pointing out that Tommaso suffered from epilepsy and therefore had to take Tegretol twice a day in precise dosages, in addition to having had a fever in the days preceding the kidnapping and therefore requiring Tachipirina.
 The declaration was also supported by the priest Don Giacomo Spini, who had baptized the child on 2 April 2005 and married the couple three years earlier, who made himself available to act as an intermediary with the kidnappers.
 The educational priest Antonio Mazzeoit also came forward with the same intention, but the Onofri family refused.